victor-roris/markdowm_readme_tests/README.md

 # Markdowm Readme Tests
-In this project I test some MARKDOWN sitaxis in GITHUB website.
+In this project I test some MARKDOWN syntax in GITHUB website.
+The idea is test (and take note) what works and what doesn't work.

 ## Image tests